blynkkk/docs/getting-started/signup.md

 ## Password Reset

-If you forgot your account password, you can restore it by sendind reset password link to your Email.
+If you forgot your account password, you can restore it by sending reset password link to your Email.
 Follow the steps below:

 1. Launch Blynk.App